 So many of the materials in your old or broken TVs, computers, mobile phones and other electrical appliances can actually be recycled so never throw these in the bin.
-Some local councils hold regular e-waste collections or will be able to provide advice on the best way to recycle these items locally so check their website or find a local drop-off centre.
+Some local councils hold regular e-waste collections or will be able to provide advice on the best way to recycle these items locally so check their website for advice.

 Phones can be recycled through free schemes like MobileMuster.

 Working items can also be taken to your local charity shop where they can be resold.

 Hard waste is anything too large to fit into your regular bins.
 Most local councils provide scheduled collections or will provide a skip bin.
 Before throwing anything out, consider whether it could be reused or recycled.
 Many items can be donated to charities or sold or given away via online sites.

 Most local councils will collect these as part of their scheduled hard waste collections or Soft Landing, an award winning local company, will come and collect old mattresses for recycling for a fee.

 Maintaining your tyres properly will make them last longer – saving not only waste but your money.
 Maintaining correct tyre pressure, having regular wheel alignments and keeping your brakes and suspension in order will all extend the life of your tyres.

 When you do have to change them, ensure that your mechanic or tyre supplier is a Tyre Stewardship Accredited business which means your old tyres will be recycled and disposed of in the most environmentally friendly manner.